reujab/knightweb.dev/content/articles/emulating-raspberry-pi/index.md

 	-nographic -serial mon:stdio
 ```

-Adapted from "Run ARM/MIPS Debian on QEMU" [@debian32].
+Adapted from "Run ARM/MIPS Debian on QEMU" (Lazymio 2021).

 Install Debian and reboot.
 It will reboot back into the installer; to exit, press <kbd>Ctrl+a</kbd> <kbd>x</kbd>.
 To boot into the new system, you will have to change the kernel and initrd.